marcusoftnet/marcusoftnet.github.io/_posts/2017-08-23-from-push-to-pull---the-essence-of-lean.md

 The level that is missing is the (operational) strategy.
 Where is the capacity best spent, right now?
 I don't think that one stakeholder is the best person to make that judgment, at least not as long as that stakeholder is competing about the same capacity as other stakeholders.
 Which, is the normal situation in my experience.

 Rather decisions like these should be made with a large scope in mind; what is best for the company-kind of thinking.
 This is probably best done in some kind of operational planning, leadership bi-weekly get together.
-In fact, this type of meeting has been called *[operational review](http://blog.kanbanery.com/the-seven-kanban-cadences/)* (or maybe this is a combo of that and service delivery and delivery planning) in the kanban community.
+In fact, this type of meeting has been called *[strategy review](http://blog.kanbanery.com/the-seven-kanban-cadences/)*, in the kanban community.

 Out of this meeting, we want to have clear directions on how the capacity should be allocated between the different stakeholders for the upcoming period.
 Here's an example on what can come out of such a meeting: